finos/symphony-bdk-java/README.md

 ```

-For connections to external systems using the REST client shipped with Symphony Bot application define the following properties in ```application-dev.yaml```:
+For connections to external systems using the REST client shipped with Symphony Bot SDK define the following properties in ```application-dev.yaml```:

 ```yaml
 restclient: